 Stone wool is produced from mineral fibres and a binder.
 The raw materials are melted in a cupola fired by coke and natural gas.
-The consumption of raw material as well as amount of produced stone wool is confidential.
-Information on emissions from some years has in combination with yearly raw material consumption been used to extrapolate the emissions to other years.
-The data have been extracted from the environmental reports (Rockwool, 2014) and reporting to PRTR (Rockwool, 2020b).
-Measured emissions of CO and NH3 are available for the years 2001, 2004 and 2007-2014, for NH3 also 2015-2019.
-Emissions of particulate matter are available for 1995-2014 and 2016-2019, and for NMVOC and PCDD/F, the inventory is based on measured emissions for 2012-2014 and 2004 respectively.
+Information on emissions from some years are used as implied emission factors to calculate emissions for years where measurements are not available.
+Production data are used as activity data and raw material consumption is used as surrogate data to complete the time series.
+The data have been extracted from the environmental reports (Rockwool, 2014), reporting to PRTR (Rockwool, 2021b), EU-ETS (Rockwool, 2021a) and Statistics Denmark (2021).
+Measured emissions of CO and NH3 are available for the years 2001, 2004 and 2007-2014, for NH3 also 2015-2020.
+Emissions of particulate matter are available for 1995-2014 and 2016-2020 (for Doense), and for NMVOC and PCDD/F, the inventory is based on measured emissions for 2012-2014 and 2004 respectively.

 National statistics on bricks, tiles and expanded clay (together called ceramics) contain a broad range of different products, most of them in units of numbers (no.).
-The consumption of limestone is therefore used as alternative activity data for these source categories; available for 2006-2019.
-The national statistics are used as surrogate data; available for 1985-2019.
+The consumption of limestone is therefore used as alternative activity data for these source categories; available for 2006-2020 (EU-ETS data).
+The national statistics are used as surrogate data; available for 1985-2020.
 Prior to 1985 activity data are estimated as the 1985-1989 average.